Stage 4: Introduction

 Guide to Read with Oxford Stages >

-This sample page spread comes from The Frog Prince and Other Tales .
+This sample page spread comes from 'Colour Codes', in the Incredible Animals collection.
 Why not try this free Stage 4 eBook with your child?

 What children can usually do at Read with Oxford Stage 4:

 - Apply their phonics knowledge automatically, without sounding words out or needing help.

 - Read a wide range of familiar and unfamiliar words, including most common tricky words.

 - Choose whether to read silently or aloud.
 They can often read aloud with expression, taking note of punctuation.

 - Notice their own mistakes when reading and correct them.